sanderdlm/mono/README.md

 ```
 ## 2. Dependency injection

 When a Mono object is created, it constructs a basic PHP-DI container with default configuration.
-This means dependencies from your vendor folder are autowired.
+This means that any loaded classes (for example through PSR-4) can be autowired or pulled from the container manually.

 You can fetch instances from the container with the `get()` method on your Mono object.